SiddharthSSR/PlanGenie/FIREBASE_SETUP.md

 ```

 This will:
-- Create `lib/firebase_options.dart` with your API keys
+- Create `lib/firebase_options.dart` with your API keys (overwriting the placeholder values committed to the repo)
 - Set up platform-specific configuration files (if needed)

 ### 4. Alternative Manual Setup